 These markets are primarily about transferring price risk rather than transferring the physical commodity itself.

 One of the most compelling reasons to add commodities to your portfolio is diversification.
+Portfolio diversification is a key benefit of including commodities, as they can help reduce overall risk and provide a hedge against inflation.
 Unlike stocks and bonds, which tend to be heavily influenced by interest rates and economic outlook, commodities often dance to their own tune.

 For example, platinum prices might surge due to mining strikes in South Africa.
 Natural gas might skyrocket during a particularly cold winter.
 Coffee might jump because of a frost in Brazil.
 These events have little to do with whether interest rates are going up or down.